← All workflows

 Overview

-Drafting an effective amicus curiae brief requires navigating complex procedural rules, developing a perspective distinct from the parties, formatting citations to Bluebook standards, and ensuring compliance with court-specific word limits, disclosure requirements, and filing procedures.
-This labor-intensive process can consume days of attorney time and carries significant risk of procedural rejection for non-compliance.
+Drafting an effective amicus curiae brief requires navigating complex court-specific rules, developing a perspective that genuinely differs from the parties' arguments, and ensuring meticulous Bluebook citation formatting.
+This labor-intensive process often takes days of attorney time and carries significant risk of procedural rejection for non-compliance.

 How it works

 1. 1.
-Upload case briefs, party arguments, and your amicus background materials
+Upload the case briefs, court filings, and your supporting legal authorities

 2. 2.
-AI analyzes the case posture, identifies unique contribution angles, and maps controlling authorities
+AI analyzes the case posture, identifies unique amicus contributions, and maps controlling precedent

 3. 3.
-Review the fully drafted brief with Bluebook citations, compliance checks, and required sections
+Review the fully drafted brief with Bluebook citations and rule-compliant formatting

 4. 4.
-Export your court-ready amicus brief in your preferred format (DOCX, PDF)
+Export the final brief in your preferred format (DOCX, PDF) ready for filing

 What you get